Stephen Nasse

 Stephen Nasse (born May 5, 1995) is an American professional stock car racing driver.
 He last competed part-time in the ARCA Menards Series East, driving the No. 09 Toyota for Jett Motorsports.
 He also competes in various super late model events.
-He is very infamously nicknamed Classy Nasse due to his short tempered nature and on track antics.
+He is nicknamed Classy Nasse due to his short tempered nature and on track antics.

 Racing career

 A third-generation racer, Nasse started his racing career in the go-kart ranks at age four.
 He won a national karting championship.
 He grew up watching racing at his hometown track Sunshine (now Showtime) Speedway.
 As a 13-year-old, he moved up to Florida's FasTrucks.
 Nasse had his first late model win as a 14-year-old in the 2009 New Smyrna Speedway's World Series of Asphalt Racing, and moved up to full-time late model racing in 2010.
 He and his family team eventually made two NASCAR K&N Pro Series East starts in 2012.
 Nasse won the Red Eye 100 late model race in 2012 and 2013.

 Nasse was running in the Pro Cup Series in 2013 when he caught pneumonia, keeping him off of the track for two-plus months.
 After he recovered, Nasse ran in the Pro Cup Series' successor, the CARS Super Late Model Tour, teaming with DLP Motorsports.

 In 2015, Nasse spun leader Anderson Bowen on the first lap of the Rattler 250 at South Alabama Speedway.
 Nasse took responsibility for the incident but called it an accident, claiming that Bowen took an irregular line into corner entry, braking earlier than Nasse was expecting.
 During a Pro All Stars Series South contest at South Boston Speedway, Nasse was spun from the lead by Brandon Setzer and retired from the race.
 2016 saw Nasse take checkered flags in various events, including the Baby Rattler 125 and races sanctioned by the Bright House Challenge Series and the CARS Tour.
 Multiple run-ins with Dalton Sargeant led to a brief rivalry between the two.
 In the 2016 Snowball Derby, Nasse wrecked William Byron under caution in retaliation for an on-track incident; Nasse later called out Byron, Johanna Long and Todd Gilliland for moving up by writing checks and not moving up by talent.